ClearCalcs/pyCUFSM/README.md

 -   [ ] Add automated testing of calculations (probably via pytest)
 -   [ ] Handle holes in cross-sections in some meaningful way
--   [ ] Expand templatecalc to handle more shapes other than just Cees and Zeds
 -   [ ] Various efficiency and readability improvements:
     -   [ ] Make use of scipy.sparse for sparse matrices where possible
     -   [ ] Convert some numerical inputs and data to dictionaries with strings